Understanding Sixth-Degree Burns

 People are likely to suffer from a sixth-degree burn if they are involved in a fire, radiation exposure, explosion, or cooking accident, or contact with high levels of voltage through an electrical appliance or connection.
 Even firefighters, who go through training to enter burning buildings, are at a risk for these more severe burns due to work hazards.

-What Are the Symptoms of Sixth-Degree Burns?
+Symptoms of a Sixth-Degree Burn

 A sixth-degree burn damages everything down to the bone, including skin, fat, and muscle.
 Besides exposing bone, as a fifth-degree burn may do, a sixth-degree burn will also damage the bone.
 Most often this results in charring, both of the bone and any surrounding tissues.